 Welfare Regime

-Slovenia has a rather comprehensive social welfare system that provides a range of safety nets to protect against unemployment and poverty.
-Furthermore, it offers additional social welfare benefits such as social assistance, child allowance, disability benefits and public health care services.
+Slovenia has a comprehensive social welfare system that provides safety nets to protect against unemployment and poverty.
+It also offers additional social welfare benefits, such as social assistance, child allowance, disability benefits and public health care services.

-The pension scheme in Slovenia provides coverage to all individuals who have paid into the social security system during their working years, as well as certain categories of nonworking individuals – for example, spouses and partners of insured persons.
-Due to the aging population, the pension system is subject to frequent reforms as it faces continuous problems of financial sustainability.
-Both the health care system and pension scheme are heavily based on a public structure.
+The pension scheme in Slovenia covers all individuals who have paid into the social security system during their working years, as well as certain categories of nonworking individuals – for example, spouses and partners of insured persons.
+Because of the aging population, the pension system undergoes frequent reforms as it faces ongoing problems with financial sustainability.

-According to the Statistical Office, general government expenditure in Slovenia amounted to 49.3% of GDP in 2021, with over half of that allocated to social protection (17.9% of GDP) and health care (8.1% of GDP).
-The majority of the government’s social protection expenditure was dedicated to old age, particularly pensions.
-As a result of a reduced unemployment rate, unemployment benefits declined by 18.8%.
+According to the Statistical Office, general government expenditure in Slovenia amounted to 46.5% of GDP in 2023, with more than half of this spending allocated to social protection (17.0% of GDP) and health care (7.4% of GDP).

 Social safety nets